swissup/swissup.github.io/m1/dailydeals/frontend/additional-features/custom-deal-timer.md

 `%_ENDTIME_%` = current date 1:45 pm

-Values on image above means that deal starts every day from 7:00 am and lasts till 1:45 pm.
+The values shown on the image above mean that deal starts every day from 7:00 am and is active till 1:45 pm.

 ##### Example 2

 ![Custom timer example 2](/images/dailydeals/frontend/custom-timer-example-2.png)

-Assume today is Wednesday.
+Assumong you know that today is Wednesday.
 Then `%_ENDTIME_%` = current date 11:59 pm.

-If assume today is tuesday, then deal is inactive and it has no influence on frontend.
+If today is tuesday, then deal is inactive and it has no effect on frontend.

-Values on image above means deal is active only Monday, Wednesday and Friday.
-It starts at 12:00am and lasts till 11:59pm.
+The values shown on the image above mean deal is active only on Monday, Wednesday and Friday.
+It starts at 12:00am and will be active till 11:59pm.

 ##### Example 3